 For more information, read Seed Enterprise Investment Scheme (SEIS).

-To be eligible EIS investment:
+To be eligible EIS investment, your company:

-the company cannot have more than £15 million of gross assets before any shares are issued (or not more than £16 million immediately after the scheme)
+cannot have more than £15 million of gross assets before any shares are issued (or not more than £16 million immediately after the scheme)

 the investment must be within 7 years of the company's first commercial sale, or 10 years for knowledge intensive companies

-the company must have less than 250 full-time employees
+must have less than 250 full-time employees

-the company can only raise £5 million per year through the EIS scheme (maximum of £12 million overall)
+can only raise £5 million per year through the EIS scheme (maximum of £12 million overall)

 For more information, read Enterprise Investment Scheme (EIS).